billbuchanan/csn09112/coursework/README.md

 ## Demo

-The following provides an overview of the task:
+The following provides an overview of the task [here](https://www.youtube.com/watch?v=94iEY0XxPM8).

-Snort should be installed within Kali, and is run with:
+Snort should be installed within Ubuntu, and is run with:

 snort -c 1.rules -i eth0 -l log